 Graduates of credit programs are encouraged to join the North Georgia Technical College Alumni Association.
 The association gives graduates an opportunity to provide needed input to the college on ways it can effectively promote technical education.
-The Alumni Association holds a reunion once a year at which time it gives Career Achievement Awards to those graduates who have excelled in their field of study at North Georgia Technical College, and one graduate is inducted into the Alumni Hall of Fame.
+The Alumni Association holds an annual meeting to elect officers and recognize outstanding graduates with the Young Alumni Award, Career Achievement Awards, Alumni Hall of Fame Award and the Bridge Builder Award.
+They have also established an Alumni Scholarship with monies raised through a silent auction held the day of the event and other donations given directly to the scholarship fund.